BunnyEncoder20/GitHub/DBMS/07 SQL/SQL.md

 ```cmd
 mysql -u root -p
 ```
+- `-u` flag for the user and
+- `-p` flag for the password (never type in the password into the command)
 - After this enter the password when prompted.
 - You can see the list of the databases by using the command :
 ```SQL